palacelatam/ccm2.0/backend/GMAIL_INTEGRATION.md

 ## Overview

-The Gmail integration allows the CCM system to automatically monitor a Gmail inbox (`confirmaciones_dev@palace.cl`) and process incoming trade confirmation emails in near real-time.
+The Gmail integration allows the CCM system to automatically monitor a Gmail inbox (`confirmaciones_dev@servicios.palace.cl`) and process incoming trade confirmation emails in near real-time.

 ## Architecture